nvbn/nvbn.github.io/_posts/2015-01-25-docker-nginx.md

 ---
 layout:     post
-title:      Serving a static using the nginx with the docker
+title:      Serving static using the nginx with the docker
 date:       2015-01-25 03:35:00
 keywords:   docker, nginx
 ---